faneca27/sb1-whg4rfdk/README.md

 # Python Neural Interface 🚀

 A revolutionary visual programming environment that makes Python accessible to everyone through drag-and-drop blocks.
-Perfect for education, rapid prototyping, and learning programming concepts.
+Perfect for education, rapid prototyping, and learning programming concepts.(Not ready yet, any suggestion is appreciated)

 ![Python Neural Interface](https://via.placeholder.com/800x400/0a0a0a/00ffff?text=Python+Neural+Interface)